Neurogender Symbol

 Lydia X. Z. Brown

 Pictured: Lydia X. Z. Brown.
-Brown, born in 1993, is a public speaker, activist, and attorney (among many other things).
+Brown, born in 1993, is a public speaker, activist, and attorney (among many other things).Brown identifies as gendervague, which is a neurogender identity coined in 2014 on Tumblr.

 "Is this doing damage to REAL trans people?"